Why are you doing this? How does it support your Happiness?

 Seriously, if you spend most of your day connected to a screen then you NEED to do this!
 The time off will give you perspective and keep you centered as you go on to chase your dreams!

 If you like this idea of taking some time off this tech world and doing a digital detox, then you need to check out Folk Rebellion.
-The whole idea behind my no tech Sunday’s was generated after hearing about a Digital Detox from the amazing Jess Davis.
+Jess Davis gave me the idea of doing a no tech Sunday after hearing about a Digital Detox from her.

 It’s been 15 months since I started my business and billed my first client.
 (I can’t quite believe this myself!)